 The following are answers to Frequently Asked Questions (FAQs) about USG operations and services at this time:

-All on-campus events that were scheduled through at least May 31 are canceled or postponed.
+All on-campus events have been canceled or postponed.
 This includes both USG events and those by outside organizations that would have been held on campus and scheduled through the Conference and Events office.

-No. Campus buildings are shut and locked, and building systems have been turned off or set to minimums.
+No. Access to campus buildings are very limited at this time, and building systems have been turned off or set to minimums.
 Limited numbers of workers may be on campus, at periodic times, to maintain vital functions.